Kairu-bit/FSpamShare/README.md

 # FACEBOOK SPAM SHARE

 **FSS** is a tool designed to automate interactions on Facebook by using access tokens.
-It can spam shares on Facebook posts and offers various token management features.
+It can spam shares on Facebook posts.

 ## Installation
 To install **FSS**, run the following commands: